 2- Different mechanisms have been used to calculate the total energy spectrum for the nucleon and light nuclei emission at different incident energies.
-The exciton model, primary and secondary emission in pre equilibrium and equilibrium stages, and the statistical FKK model, MSD and MSC models for compound formation and direct reactions.
-These mechanisms improved the comparisons between the present systematic calculations with other experimental and theoretical benchmark data.
+The exciton model, primary and secondary emission in pre equilibrium and equilibrium stages, and the statistical FKK model, MSD MSC models for compound and formation and direct reactions.
+These mechanisms improved the comparisons present systematic between the calculations with other experimental and theoretical benchmark data.

 3- It was shown indistinguishable calculated results in energy spectrum for the most of the target nuclei of the present work and the results calculated by Talys code, where late one passing the restriction in threshold energy for a particular reaction to be occurring.
-This also concerns the cluster emission threshold energy which approximately started from zero emission in Talys results for all reactions, theoretically it is not possible to get a result.
+This also concerns the cluster emission threshold energy which approximately started from zero emission in Talys results for all reactions, while theoretically it is not possible to get a result.

-4- The slope parameter is highly affected the results of the angular distributions; this parameter is a function of incident and emission particle energy, e_a and e_b .
-Through the analysis of the calculated $\frac{d\sigma^2}{dad\epsilon}$, data, it is found at low incident energies or one can say below 100 MeV for nucleons (protons or neutrons); the slope parameter, $a{ex}(e_a, e_b)$, is sensitive to be a function of incident particle's energy rather than emission energy, while at high incident energies (>100MeV), it is a function of the ratio between the emission and incident energies, and also it shows a transition behavior between these two limits.
+4- The slope parameter is highly affected the results of the angular distributions; this parameter is a function of incident and emission particle energy, $e_a$ and $e_b$ .
+Through the analysis of the calculated $\frac{d\sigma^2}{d\Omega d\varepsilon}$ , data, it is found at low incident energies or one can say below 100 MeV for nucleons (protons or neutrons); the slope parameter, $a{ex}(e_a, e_b)$ , is sensitive to be a function of incident particle's energy rather than emission energy, while at high incident energies (>100MeV), it is a function of the ratio between the emission and incident energies, and also it shows a transition behavior between these two limits.